 Valleyview Gardens Nursery Has Moved

-One of our favourite east-end nurseries, Valleyview Gardens, has sadly moved out of town.
-Driving to their old location on Kennedy Ave, with my flasher on, waiting to turn into the parking lot, I saw to my horror it had been boarded up.
-Eek!
-What happened to one of our favourite garden places?
-Pulling into […]
+One of our favourite east-end nurseries, Valleyview Garden online pharmacy buy lipitor with best prices today in the USA s, has sadly moved out of town.
+Driving to their old location on Kennedy Ave, with my flasher on, waiting to turn into the parking lot, I saw to my horror it had been boarded up. […]

 Escape from the cold to Allan Gardens